hardiksraja/Textual-Judgemental-Analysis/README.md

-Deployment Files: The models were deployed on Heroku with UI built via StreamLit
+Deployment Files: The models were deployed on Heroku with UI built via StreamLit Refer, 2021-07-14_StreamLit & Heroku_HardikRaja.pptx for commands and background on Deployment
 <br/>
 judgement_predictor.pkl - Saved Logistic Regression pickle file
 Procfile - Executing the StreamLit App